 Spring Welcomes Stored Product Pests

-Developing a pheromone mating disruption program is key in springtime
+Developing a pheromone monitoring program is key in springtime

 Spring is right around the corner, and with the arrival of warmer weather comes stored product insects.
 Common stored product pests include Cigarette Beetles, Drugstore Beetles, Flour Beetles, Indianmeal Moths, Rice Weevils, Sawtoothed Grain Beetles and Warehouse Beetles.
 A pheromone mating disruption program can play a key role in managing these pests.
 Spring is the ideal time to review and renew your stored product pest pheromone programs.